-Students who do not pass the TSI Assessment (establishing if they have the skills necessary to pass a college level course) but who test within one to three points of the threshold score may take a Non-Course Based Option (NCBO).
+Students who do not score high enough on the TSIA2 (assessment establishing if they have the skills necessary to pass a college level course) but who test within a threshold score may take a Non-Course Based Option (NCBO) in addition to the college-level course.
 NCBOs offer internet-based instruction that students may take at their own pace as they complete a college-level course.
-Course content is limited and specific to meet students' needs and help accomplish their goals.
+Course content is limited and specific to meet students' needs and help to accomplish their goals.
 Content and course length is determined by the placement testing.